-From the Caribbean, to Brooklyn, to you....
+An elevated non-alcoholic drink from the Caribbean, to Brooklyn, to you...
 Welcome!

 I opened mine yesterday.
 For medical reasons, I haven't had wine in 10 years.
 This tastes BETTER than I remembered wine ever tasting!

 Listen, I need to figure out how to get this on tap at my house!
 NOBODY makes Sorrel like this brand and the packaging is perfect for gifts as well as dinner parties.
 THANK YOU for making such an elevated NON-ALCOHOLIC option